Something went wrong

 15.6M1.1M

-With 664,748,714.28 gallons of fuel oil delivered to Orange houses last winter, the Orange community relies on its 1162 oil companies to keep warm throughout the winter.
+With 664,748,714.28 gallons of fuel oil delivered to Orange families the last heating season, the Orange community relies on its 1162 oil companies to keep their oil tanks full.
 Oil delivery can be summed up in two steps: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of Orange, two of the closest terminals are Sprague in Bridgeport, CT and N.h.term in New Haven, CT.
-Then, the truck delivers the number two heating oil to residences and companies throughout Orange and the surrounding vicinity.
+Then, the truck delivers the oil to homes and businesses throughout Orange and the surrounding region.